concur/developer.concur.com/oauth-20/auto-connect-flow.markdown

 Accept: {application/xml | application/json}
 ```

 Request tokens expire after 15 minutes.
 Design your application to process all connection requests within this time limit.
 Each access token created in this step is applicable for a given user for your application only.
-These access tokens cannot be used for other partner applications.
+These access tokens cannot be used for other partner applications.<br/>
 3. For each connection request, call any other Concur APIs you need to match the Concur user with the user in your system.
 When the user is successfully matched, or when matching fails, update the connection request:

 ```